Icons of the Air: Symbols, Art, & the Great Eagle Debate at Pardee-Morris House

 - New Haven Museum

-The special NH250 event offers a compelling blend of visual culture, hands-on creativity, and historical debate.
-Working with materials provided by Jeffery, the program will begin with an "Art History Hunt," where participants decode the presence of the American bald eagle across centuries of iconography, followed by a guided instructional session designed to help attendees capture the power and anatomy of this national symbol through their own sketches.
+We’ll begin with an "Art History Hunt," decoding the presence of the American bald eagle across centuries, followed by a guided instructional session to help all ages capture the power and anatomy of this national symbol.

 “I love history, and I love making art about it,” Jeffery says.
 “As a teaching artist, getting students of all ages from ‘I can’t draw!’ to ‘I can’t believe I drew that!’ is the best feeling.”
 She adds, “Any time I can turn a lesson from passive listening into active participation with a party-atmosphere, that makes the lesson even more memorable.”